What is prolapse?

 The vagina is also called the birth canal.
 It connects the uterus to the outside of a woman’s body.

 What is the uterus?

-The uterus also is known as the womb, which is the place where a baby develops.
+The uterus, also known as the womb, is the place where a baby develops.

 What is vaginal and uterine prolapse?

 A prolapse occurs when an organ of the body droops down or slips out of its normal place.
 Prolapses that involve the vagina and uterus include the following: